jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 ## Who are you?

 This article is roughly aimed at two audiences.
+{{% figure
+  src="/images/dangerous-bend.svg"
+  title="Dangerous Bend symbol"
+  class="floatright w-15"
+%}}
-You may be a Python programmer whose only programming experience is with Python and you have reached a stage where they are comfortable with defining functions, and you have understanding classes as a way to keep data and methods.
+You may be a Python programmer whose only programming experience is with Python and you have reached a stage where they are comfortable with defining functions, and you have understanding classes as a way to keep data and methods together.
 You do not need to be familiar with class inheritance.
+Sections marked with the dangerous bend symbol are not intended for you and might just muddy the waters.

 Or perhaps you are coming to Python from some other language and you find yourself struggling to make use of certain important concepts